OleksiyRudenko/js-app-wireframe/README.md

 It may happen that Husky didn't install properly.
 Try `yarn add --dev husky --force`.

+It may also happen your IDE doesn't run Git hooks.
+Check IDE settings.

 2. You didn't change any code and running tests is senseless.

 Use `git push --no-verify`.